 I have a confession to make; this week the majority of my productive habits have fallen completely by the wayside.
-I’m going to talk a little bit about why, and reflect on what I could have been done better.
+I’m going to talk a little bit about why, and reflect on what I could have done better.

 I vividly recall an episode of Mikes on mics where Michael Schechter talked about an annual trip to Vegas that would invariably result in him falling off the health and fitness bandwagon; this scenario where being taken out of your usual location and routine upsets your daily habits is what I’m calling the “Crapstorm” (which is a little hat tip to Michael’s term of “crap rationalising” bad decision-making).